hyes92121/Jujuby/README.md

     - Deciding which VPN servers to use is totally up to you.
 Be aware though, that one NordVPN subscription (this is what I use) can only have up to 6 connections at once.
 More than that and you would need another VPN subscription.
 - **Running all containers**
     - Run `Jujuby/Scripts/manual_run.sh` for each VPN connection.
 Next, run `docker ps` to see their container names.
-    - Execute controller container shell and run `curl PROBER_NAME:3000/api/pool/start` for each prober container.
+    - Execute controller container shell and run `curl -X POST PROBER_NAME:3000/api/pool/start` for each prober container.
 ### Accessing the database
 *Note: when starting the Mongo container, the volume `Jujuby/MongoData` is mounted to the container and is where all data is written.*
 - **Using a Mongo Shell**